Understand Your Legal Options After A Serious Construction Accident

 However, if you are filing a worker’s compensation claim, you are only permitted up to one year to file a claim.
 With any type of workplace or workplace injury, it is vital that you file a claim as soon as possible.
 In cases involving worker’s compensation, injured employees are required to file a host of procedures to ensure that their claim is honored.

-If you have suffered a construction injury, The Cowan Law Firm, LLC of Dalton, GA, is ready to assist you in filing a worker’s compensation claim or third-party claim.
+If you have suffered a construction injury in Georgia, our team at Cowan Law Firm, LLC in Dalton is ready to assist you in filing a worker’s compensation claim or third-party claim.
 We will be happy to examine your case and determine what legal avenues we need to pursue to provide you with the compensation you deserve for your injuries.

 If you are eligible to file a third-party claim, we can assist you in filing the necessary paperwork and filing the claim on your behalf.
 Often in construction accidents, parties who have been negligent want to try and point the finger at others, such as the construction company, equipment manufacturers, or other third-party vendors.
 We can examine your case and determine who should be held responsible for your injuries and lost wages.

-The Cowan Law Firm, LLC of Dalton, GA, has construction accident attorneys who can successfully handle your worker’s compensation and third-party claims in order to get you the benefits or settlement that you deserve.
-Due to the severity of most construction accidents, you most like you are in a great deal of physical pain but also extremely worried about what the future may hold for both you and your family.
+At Cowan Law Firm, LLC, we have construction accident attorneys who can successfully handle your Georgia worker’s compensation and third-party claims in order to get you the benefits or settlement that you deserve.
+Due to the severity of most construction accidents, it’s likely you are in a great deal of physical pain but also extremely worried about what the future may hold for both you and your family.